metta-systems/metta/docs/architecture/Architecture.md

 Applications consist of standard and custom components, which provide most of the functionality and main driver code.
 Applications service themselves - i.e. they service their own page faults or CPU scheduling decisions, often using standard components that provide necessary functionality already.

-After startup application receives it's own domain, protection domain, initially not shared with any other domains a set of pervasives, among them a naming context which it can use to find other necessary components, a virtual CPU interface which it can use to make scheduling decisions (and also a scheduling domain, that represents this VCPU), a stretch and heap interfaces which it can use to allocate memory.
+After startup application receives it's own domain, protection domain, initially not shared with any other domains, a set of pervasives, among them a naming context which it can use to find other necessary components, a virtual CPU interface which it can use to make scheduling decisions (and also a scheduling domain, that represents this VCPU), a stretch and heap interfaces which it can use to allocate memory.

 Applications run in domains.
 The kernel's view of a domain is limited to a single data structure called the Domain Control Block.
 Kernel uses DCBs to schedule domains' CPU time and other resources.

 ### Interfaces ###

-Interfaces are defined in an IDL language called Meddle, a compiler named meddler will generate proper stubs from these IDL declarations.
+Interfaces are defined in an IDL language called [Meddle][meddle], a compiler named meddler will generate proper stubs from these IDL declarations.
 Interface compiler is based on LLVM framework together with the rest of JIT system.

 ### VCPU ###